forem/IRL.DEV/README.md

 GATSBY_AIRTABLE_BASE=your_base_id
 ```

-If you turn on the `show API key` toggle, you'll also see your api key in a line of code that looks like this:
+After checking `show API key` toggle, you'll also see your api key in a line of code that looks like this:

 ```sh
 $ export AIRTABLE_API_KEY=your_api_key